Guidelines to assure the highest educational quality for such distributed learning.

 • Ability to guide students through the online course environment;

-• Knowledge and ability to install necessary “plug-ins” for the course;
+• Ability to coordinate the installation of necessary “plug-ins” for the course;

 • Ability to resize graphics so they can be easily viewed in Moodle;